Jonathan2251/lbd/source/verilog.rst

 Now, most example codes depicted in the previous chapters are verified by print the variable with print_integer().

-This chapter shows Verilog PC output by displaying the integer value located at I/O memory mapped address directly.
 Since the cpu0.v machine is created by Verilog language, suppose it can run on real FPGA device.
 The real output hardware
 interface/port is hardware output device dependent, such as RS232, speaker, LED, ....
 You should implement the I/O interface/port when you want to program FPGA and wire I/O device to the I/O port.
-Through running the compiled code on Verilog simulator, beside of verifying the correction of our program, the exact cycles is being understood too.
+Through running the compiled code on Verilog simulator, Cpu0 backend compiled result and CPU cycles are verified and calculated.
 Though the Verilog simulator is slow for running the whole system program and not include the cycles counting in cache and I/O, it is a simple and easy way to verify your idea about CPU design at begging stage with small program pattern.
 The overall system simulator is complex to create.
 Even wiki web site here [#wiki-sim]_ include tools for creating the simulator, it needs a lot of effort.

-To generate cpu032II as well as little endian code, you can run with the following command.
+To generate cpu032I as well as little endian code, you can run with the following command.
 File build-run_backend.sh write the endian information to ../verilog/cpu0.config as below.